 Cross-Functional Collaboration in the Product Development Process

-Cross-functional collaboration is one of the key principles in successful product development.
-In this approach, teams from different domains—including business strategy, research and development, industrial design, engineering, marketing, manufacturing, and even after-sales service—participate simultaneously and in coordination throughout the product development process.
+Cross-functional collaboration is a key principle of successful product development.
+In this approach, teams from multiple domains—including business strategy, research and development, industrial design, engineering, marketing, manufacturing, and even after-sales service—work simultaneously and in coordination throughout the product development process.

 Objectives of this Collaboration